Sriram94/rmmarl/README.md

 ## Code structure

+- See folder algorithms for all our algorithmic implementations.

 - See folder playground for Pommerman environment.

-- See folder Gymnasium-Robotics for multi-agent Ant environment.

-- See folder PettingZoo  for multi-agent Waterworld environment.
+- See folder PettingZoo for Multi-Agent Waterworld environment.

-- See folder overcooked_ai for the Overcooked environment.
+- See folder overcooked\_ai for the Overcooked environment.